NURSE TRIAGE GUIDELINES & PROTOCOLS

 Triage Protocol & Guideline Description

 Medical diagnosis and nurse triage are not synonymous.
-Diagnosis: the identification of the nature of an illness or other problem by on-site testing and physical examination.
-Triage: the preliminary assessment of patients to determine the urgency of their need for treatment and the timing and nature of treatment required.
-Triage requires the sorting of patients — as in an emergency room, virtually or pre-hospital — according to the urgency of their need or additional evaluation.
+Diagnosis: is defined as the identification of the nature (or cause) of an illness or other problem by on-site physical examination and testing.
+Triage: requires the preliminary assessment of patients to determine the urgency of their need for treatment and the timing and nature of treatment required.
+Triage requires the sorting of patients — in person —as in an emergency room, or remotely — pre-hospital, via telephone triage or telehealth.
+Clinicians sort patients with symptoms according to the urgency of their need or the need for additional evaluation or possible testing.

 Updated Protocol or Guideline Sections (available as free downloads here) include Telephone Triage 5-Level Triage Flow Chart, QA Audit, Standards Exemplars and Safety Research